 Editor’s note: This blog post was last updated on by

 Kimberley is home to some of the world’s oldest rock art, with evidence suggesting the region was populated as long as 50,0000 years ago.
-Academic study of the paintings is ongoing, as it gives clues about the lifestyles, diets and religions of ancient Aboriginal people.
-There is a huge range of rock art styles at different sites across Kimberley, which reflect the cultural and artistic development in the area throughout different historic periods.
-Some of the earliest styles show human interaction with the landscape, with rock markings and arrangements, whilst later art includes complex depictions of human and animal forms, and even records of Aboriginal thought.
+An academic study of the paintings is ongoing, as it gives clues about the lifestyles, diets and religions of ancient Aboriginal people.
+There is a huge range of rock art styles at different sites across Kimberley, which reflect the cultural and artistic development in the area throughout different historical periods.
+Some of the earliest styles show human interaction with the landscape, with rock markings and arrangements, whilst later art includes complex depictions of human and animal forms and even records of Aboriginal thought.

 Gregory National park is a great place to discover ancient Aboriginal rock art and the beautiful landscape of the region.
 Follow the Escarpment and Nawulbinbin walks, which are carefully signposted to explain the ingenious stories of how the ancient landscape was created.
 If you want to enjoy a hands-on experience of Aboriginal Culture, you can tour an Aboriginal community and take part in activities such as basket weaving, spear throwing, fire lighting, painting, and playing the didgeridoo.
 Locals also offer guided walks into the bush to learn about bush medicines and bush tucker, as well as visits to the community art centre.

 The culture of the Aboriginal people of Australia who inhabit Tiwi differs from those who can be encountered on the mainland.
 Although they were some first people to come into contact with Europeans in the 1700s, they were not colonised until the early 20th century.
 The dangerous sea that separates this island from the mainland meant that the art and culture of Tiwi developed in a somewhat isolated environment.
 The distinct abstract and geometric nature of Tiwi art has made it unique to other Aboriginal art, and highly collectable.